1995 Pacific hurricane season: Hurricane Adolph

 An area of disturbed weather associated with a tropical wave organized off the southwest coast of Mexico during the middle of June.
 Banding features developed as a circulation persisted on the northeast side of its deep convection, and the system developed into Tropical Depression Two-E on June 15.
 Under weak steering currents, the depression moved slowly northward, and with deep convection organizing near its center, the depression intensified to Tropical Storm Adolph on June 16.
 Located in an area of warm waters, Adolph exhibited a well-defined outflow pattern, and rapidly strengthened to attain hurricane status on June 17 as a banding-type eye developed.
 Hurricane Adolph turned to the northwest and attained major hurricane status late that same day.
 The small eye of the hurricane continued to organize, as very deep convection surrounded the eyewall, and Adolph reached its peak intensity of 135 mph on June 18, making it a Category 4 hurricane on the Saffir-Simpson scale.
 Shortly thereafter, the storm weakened, as the upper-level environment became more hostile, and the system moved over progressively cooler waters.
 On June 19, Adolph turned to the west, and degenerated back into a tropical storm later that day.
 On June 20, the storm weakened to a tropical depression, and on June 21, Adolph began to dissipate as its center became devoid of deep convection.

-As Adolph moved north towards Mexico while about 290 mi off the coast, the Mexican government issued a tropical storm warning and a hurricane watch from Punta Tejupan to Cabo Corrientes, Jalisco.
-When the storm turned to the northwest and later to the west, the government discontinued the warnings as it was determined the storm would not be a threat to land.
-No damage or casualties were reported.
+As Adolph moved north towards Mexico while about 290 mi off the coast, the Mexican government briefly issued a tropical storm warning and a hurricane watch from Punta Tejupan to Cabo Corrientes, Jalisco.